ancap-ch/from-en/en/Libertarianism and the Alt-Right/01_speech.md

 But who owns what scarce resource as his private property and who does not?
 First: Each person owns his physical body that only he and no one else controls *directly*.
 And second, as for scarce resources that can be controlled *only* indirectly[^1]: Exclusive control[^2] is acquired by and assigned to that person, who appropriated the resource in question *first* or who acquired it through voluntary[^3] exchange from its *previous* owner.
 For only the *first* appropriator of a resource[^4] can possibly acquire and gain control over it without conflict, i.e., peacefully.
 Otherwise, if exclusive control is assigned instead to *latecomers*, conflict is not avoided but contrary to the very purpose of norms made unavoidable and permanent.

+[^1]: That must be appropriated with our own nature-given, i.e., un-appropriated, body.

+[^2]: Property.

+[^3]: Conflict-free.

+[^4]: And all later owners connected to him through a chain of voluntary exchanges.

 Before this audience I do not need to go into greater detail except to add this: If you want to live in peace with other people and avoid all physical clashes and, if such clashes do occur, seek to resolve them peacefully, then you must be an anarchist or more precisely a private property anarchist, an anarcho-capitalist or a proponent of a private law society.

 And by implication, then, and again without much further ado: Someone, anyone, is *not* a libertarian or merely a *fake* libertarian who affirms and advocates one or more of the following: the necessity of a State, any State, of ‘public’ (State) property and of taxes in order to live in peace; or the existence and justifiability of any so-called “human rights” or “civil rights” other than private property rights, such as “women rights”, “gay rights”, “minority rights”, the “right” not to be discriminated against, the “right” to free and unrestricted immigration, the “right” to a guaranteed minimum income or to free health care, or the “right” to be free of unpleasant speech and thought.
 The proponents of any of this may call themselves whatever they want, and as libertarians we may well cooperate with them, insofar as such a cooperation offers the promise of bringing us closer to our ultimate goal, but they are not *libertarians* or only *fake* libertarians.